codeonlyjs/website/content/guide/templates.md

 ## Binding Elements

-To access the DOM nodes and nested compoonents constructed by a template use the `bind` directive to specify the name of a property on your component.
+To access the DOM nodes and nested components constructed by a template use the `bind` directive to specify the name of a property on your component.

 When the DOM tree is created, the specified property will be assigned a reference